ricardojoserf/slae32/ex7/README.md

 # Exercise 7

+## Assignment #7

+- Create a custom crypter like the one shown in the "crypters" video

+- Free to use any existing encryption schema

+- Can use any programming language

 ## Encryption

 In this assignment the encryption chosen is AES-CBC.
 The programming language is Python because i found an example to execute the shellcode with it.